 - Just take a break.
 Sometimes all you need is just a little break.
 Avoid any activities that are not important and let yourself relax a little bit.
 You don’t have to fix super healthy meals all the time or follow a strict regimen of workouts.
 Relax about keeping your house clean all the time and let your kids enjoy some extra cartoons now and then in the evening while you are doing what you love.
 Avoid watching or reading news if possible and minimize your media exposure.
 Just one week of this “easy” life will help you get back on track.

 - Spend some time outside.
 Nature has an amazing power to calm even the most unsettled mind down and set anyone in the mood of serenity.
-According to nature show you the way to a balanced life?
+According to research at the University of Essex even five minutes of any green activity (walking outside, gardening, playing sports etc.) can boost your mood and self esteem.
+Why not let the nature show you the way to a balanced life?

 - Ask for support.
 A lot of times we do not want to admit to the people around us that we need help.
 Of course, people are different but in my experience most people like helping others.
 Especially if these people are close to you.
 There is no need to be a superman or superwoman all the time (even if you want to be one then you can still take a small break from being super).